 Catamarans take up twice as much mooring space as monohulls what means that you will have to pay a lot more for the berth in the marina and it might be more difficult to find a berth in the busy season and small places.

-When it comes to sailing experience monohull cannot be matched, to sailing enthusiasts sailing without the heeling is not real sailing.
+When it comes to sailing experience, a monohull cannot be matched; to the enthusiasts, sailing without the heeling is the real deal.

 Monohulls tack quickly and sail much better up-wind.